TonyHC/Project-Management-Tool/README.md

 - Make sure you have Docker or Docker Desktop installed for your machine

-- Open your preferred terminal and change to the directory containing the docker-compose.yml
+- Open a terminal and change to the **project-management-tool** directory containing the *docker-compose.yml*
   - Enter the following Docker command `docker compose up -d` to create the required containers
   - Wait for the containers to be built and finish running